Williamson conjecture

 and that the structure of Williamson matrices could provide a route to proving the Hadamard conjecture that Hadamard matrices exist for all orders $4n$.

-However, in 1993 the Williamson conjecture was shown to be false via an exhaustive computer search by Dragomir Ž. Ðoković, who showed that Williamson matrices do not exist in order $n=35$.
+However, in 1993 the Williamson conjecture was shown to be false by Dragomir Ž. Ðoković through an exhaustive computer search, which demonstrated that Williamson matrices do not exist of order $n=35$.
 In 2008, the counterexamples 47, 53, and 59 were additionally discovered.